bharat28112000/RealEstate_dapp/README.md

 # Real Estate NFT MarketPlace

 The Real Estate Marketplace is a decentralized application (DApp) built on the Ethereum blockchain.
-It allows users to buy and sell real estate properties represented as non-fungible tokens (NFTs).
+It allows users to buy, auction and sell real estate properties represented as non-fungible tokens (NFTs).
 The project is implemented using the Solidity programming language and OpenZeppelin library.

 ### Features
 - Property Creation: Sellers can create NFTs representing their real estate properties, providing details such as the property name, description, and price.
 - Property Listing: Sellers can list their properties for sale, specifying the sale price.
+- Property Auction: Sellers after listing their properties can start the auction for their respective properties and buyers can bid for the listed properties.
 - Property Purchase: Buyers can purchase properties by paying the specified sale price in Ether (ETH).
 - Ownership History: The contract maintains a transparent ownership history for each property, recording the address of each previous owner.

 ### Getting Started

 Two use the Real Estate NFT MarketPlace DApp locally, follow these steps:

 1. Clone the repository: